Specifyapp/parsers/parsers/to-theme-ui/README.md

 }
 ```

-On the other hand you can use a custom preset that match the type
+On the other hand you can use a custom preset that match the following type:
 ```ts
 Record<string, string | number>
 ```

-### Font Size
+#### Font Size
-The base preset depend of the unit.
-If you choose `px` it will be:
+The base preset depends of the unit.

+Choosing `px` returns:
 ```json5
 [
   '8.19px',